Blog>Planning Guides>Planning your home insulation

 You’re looking at around £8,000 - £10,000 to insulate a solid wall from the inside or £10,000 - £12,500 for external wall insulation.

-NB.
-Adding insulation retrospectively might make it necessary for adjustments to be made to your home’s ventilation.
-Check with your tradesperson before work commences and ensure these additional costs are included in your quote for the work.
+Adding insulation retrospectively might make it necessary for adjustments to be made to your home's ventilation.
+Check with your tradesperson before work begins and make sure these additional costs are included in your quote for the work.

 Floor insulation

-There are three main types of floor insulation – an experienced tradesperson will be able to help advise the best option for your home.
+There are three main types of floor insulation and a tradesperson will be able to help advise the best option for your home.

 As you might imagine, to fit floor insulation, skirting boards and floorboards will need to be removed and replaced.
-Do check this is included in the quote you receive for the work.
+Check whether this is included in the quote you receive for the work.

 Read our guide to the cost of floor insulation for more information.